fastfetch-cli/fastfetch/README.md

 There are some premade config files in [`presets`](presets), including the ones used for the screenshots above.
 You can load them using `--load-config <filename>`.
 They may also serve as a good example for format arguments.

+Logos can be heavily customized to.
+See the [logo documentation](doc/logo.md) for more information.

 ## Dependencies

 Fastfetch dynamically loads needed libraries if they are available.
 On Linux, its only hard dependencies are `libc` (any implementation of the c standard library), `libdl` and [`libpthread`](https://man7.org/linux/man-pages/man7/pthreads.7.html) (if built with multithreading support).
 They are all shipped with [`glibc`](https://www.gnu.org/software/libc/), which is already installed on most linux distributions.